-- The rate of gastroenteritis presentations to sentinel GPs decreased in the past week. - Rotavirus notifications to the Department of Health remained relatively stable and norovirus detections at PathWest increased in the past week.
+- The rate of gastroenteritis presentations to sentinel GPs decreased in the past week while the rate of presentations to EDs increased. - Rotavirus notifications to the Department of Health increased and norovirus detections at PathWest remained stable in the past week.